IllusionMods/IllusionFixes/README.md

 Prevents the game from locking up when starting, for some reason.
 No one knows why this works, but it does.

+### ByteFiddler
+This plugin allows you to replace a sequence of bytes in the memory of the current process.
+Use with caution!

+1. Run the game once to generate `BepInEx\config\ByteFiddler.cfg` and edit it.
+2. Change the settings as needed, read setting descriptions for more info.
+3. Run the game and the plugin will replace the found pattern with the replacement pattern.
+Check the log for errors or the success message.